itsvipa/zzish-developer-docs/docs/modules.md

 You can also use events to create in-app hooks that let teachers assign certain parts (levels or activities) of your app to their students.
 There are 2 levels of integration of this module:
 1. Create the content hooks and let teachers assign tasks, but it ends here.
 No data on actual progress will be collected.
 Students will manually have to check that they have done the task.
-2. Full integration where the task is assigned and progress is tracked.
+2. Full integration where the task is assigned and the progress is tracked.
 Teachers can see how long the students have been engaging with the task and what score they achieved.
 This has a dependency of having the Dashboard module, as all data will be available there.

 ###**Gamification**
 Our Gamification module allows you to add multiplayer capabilities in a few hours without your own back-end server.